PaulZC/IridiumSBD/documentation/README.md

 ```

 (and this is recommended for all but the most trivial applications), then that function will be called repeatedly while the library is waiting for long operations to complete.
-In it you can take care of activities that need doing while you’re waiting for the transmission to complete.
+In it you can take care of activities that need doing while you're waiting for the transmission to complete.
 As a simple example, this blinks an LED during the library operations:

 ```
 bool ISBDCallback()